 The U.S. is one step closer to a ban on the tiny plastic pellets included in many soaps and skin care products.

-The House of Representatives has approved legislation that would phase out the use of "microbeads" –the tiny exfoliating plastic bits used in many soaps and cosmetics.
+The House of Representatives last week approved legislation that would phase out the use of "microbeads" in cosmetic products and pharmaceuticals.

 Although microbeads can prove useful as an exfoliant, they are made from non-biodegradable plastic and pose serious environmental problems once they wash into waterways.